-The framework's emphasis on the careers and wellbeing of judicial officers and staff notably training opportunities and increased salaries and benefits-also helped secure buy-in.
+The framework's emphasis on the careers and well-being of judicial officers and staff-notably, in the forms of training opportunities and increased salaries and benefits-also helped secure buy-in.
 By starting with popular changes, Okello said, "You put them in a position where transformation is all about them . . .
-People would say, yes, we'd like all these things, and we'd say that's what transformation is all about."
+People would say, 'Yes, we'd like all these things,' and we'd say, 'That's what transformation is all about.'"

-Judicial staff in particular formed a base of support, Mutunga said.
-They had historically received extremely low compensation, "so giving the judicial staff good salaries and [benefits] was basically one way of telling them that these reforms are about you and you've got to protect them."
+The people who helped judges and magistrates do their work, called judicial staff, constituted an important base of support, Mutunga said.
+They had historically received extremely low compensation, "so giving the judicial staff good salaries and [benefits] was basically one way of telling them that these reforms are about you, and you've got to protect them."
 He added that staff support also was a practical matter, because the group made up the vast majority of the judiciary's nearly 5,000 workers.

-Another strategy Mutunga adopted was to emphasize the importance of the judicial system as an institution.
-"Do you want [to work in] an institution that is known for its corruption?
-Do you want an institution where every time there's a constitution-making project, Kenyans say disband these people?" he recalled saying to judicial officers.
+Another strategy Mutunga adopted was to emphasize the importance of the judicial system as an institution. "'Do you want [to work in] an institution that is known for its corruption?
+Do you want an institution where every time there's a constitution-making project, Kenyans say, 'Disband these people'?" he recalled saying to judicial officers.
 "That message resonated with some judges as well . . .
 There might be people whom you perceive as resisters, but you can actually convince them."

 The new constitution offered a valuable way to ground discussions of reform, Mutunga said, especially as judges deliberated over cases.
-"As you interpret the constitutional provisions of equity, transparency... asking people to internalize them and to reflect them is a very powerful argument," he said.
+"As you interpret the constitutional provisions of equity, transparency . . . asking people to internalize them and to reflect them is a very powerful argument," he said.

 At the same time, Mutunga took symbolic steps to signal that the judiciary's culture had to change.
-One of his first acts as chief justice was to ban the wigs that judges had worn since the colonial era, a move meant to reduce the perceived divide between the jurists and everyone else.
+One of his first acts as chief justice was to ban the wigs that judges had worn since the colonial era, a move meant to reduce the perceived divide between jurists and everyone else.
 In an internal signal that judicial work was a mutual effort, all court staff were allowed a tea break-a Kenyan workplace ritual previously reserved for judicial officers and the highestranking administrative staff.
 The move "revolutionized" internal power relations, Okello said.
-He joked that "We had our own progressive Tea Party movement," referencing the antiestablishment political group in the U.S.
+He joked that "We had our own progressive Tea Party movement," referencing the antiestablishment political group in the United States.

 External events also helped create space for reform.
 The 2010 constitution's measures for restructuring the judiciary included a vetting process, in which an independent board of Kenyan lawyers, civil society leaders, and foreign judges reviewed the record of each judicial officer serving before the adoption of the constitution and determined whether he or she was suitable to remain on the bench.
 The vetting process "gave us a great opportunity to carry out reforms," Mutunga said.
 "We were able to do a lot of things because the internal resistance to reforms was already engaged by the vetting.
 They were fighting for their professions for almost three years."
-The same judges who were most likely to oppose internal reforms-those who had a history of corruption, political bias, or not working hard were the ones who would be most concerned about removal by the vetting board.
+The same judicial officers who were most likely to oppose internal reforms-those who had histories of corruption, political bias, or not working hard-were the ones who would be most concerned about removal by the vetting board.